RentiD Letting Agency Agreement

 The Landlord / Property Manager (The Client(s))

 TERMS OF SERVICE, INSTRUCTIONS AND CONDITIONS OF BUSINESS, FEES AND EXPENSES

 In accordance with the Estate Agents Act 1979, this document is to be read entirely including RentiD Terms and Conditions on our website.

-By subscribing to RentiD with Digital Assistant and Digital Assistant Plus you are also purchasing a minimum 12-month subscription to our platform which is payable annually in advance.
+By subscribing to RentiD Manage and Manage Plus you are also purchasing a minimum 12-month subscription to our platform which is payable annually in advance.
+Subscription to RentiD is per property unit i.e. house, flat or room in an HMO property.
 Renewal of your subscription will be automatic and also payable annually in advance.
 Unless you have notified RentiD in writing 30 days before the end of your current subscription term your subscription will continue to renew year on year.